Basic Introduction to Functions and States¶

 )

 Specify the experimentalist.
-Use a standard function random_pool
+Use a standard function random_pool.

 This gets 5 independent random samples (by default, configurable using an argument)